You are here

 Can the general public view cases and documents contained in CM/ECF?

 Yes.
 Through PACER, the public can access case information and documents in CM/ECF unless the case or document has been restricted by the court.
 The public access component of CM/ECF requires a user to enter a PACER login and password.

 Can any member of the public use CM/ECF to file documents electronically?

-No. With rare exceptions, access to the filing portion of CM/ECF is available only to attorneys who have registered for and obtained an ECF login and password in the Southern District of Indiana.
+No. With rare exceptions, access to the filing portion of CM/ECF is available only to attorneys who have registered for and obtained filing access in the Southern District of Indiana.
 A pro se litigant who wishes to file electronically may do so if the court issues an order granting the litigant permission to file using CM/ECF.

 How does an attorney become an authorized CM/ECF user?

 To file documents electronically and to receive e-mail notices of documents that are filed, an attorney must be admitted to practice in the Southern District of Indiana (either through standard or Pro Hac Vice admission) and must be in good standing.
 Each attorney seeking to file documents electronically must request access to the Court's CM/ECF system via their individual PACER account.
 A requesting attorney will receive an e-mail message indicating that the request has been granted or denied.
-Visit the Court's ECF webpage to obtain an Attorney Registration Form and other valuable ECF information.
+Visit the Court's ECF webpage for more information ECF information.